webdriverio/workshop/chapter9.md

 While you are debugging your test in the terminal, try to open the DevTools application in Chrome and click on the green NodeJS icon at the top left of the window.
 This should open a new DevTools window that allows you interact with the browser using the Console tab in the DevTools application.

-## Custom Services

-WebdriverIO provides test lifecycle hooks that allows you interfere in the testing process at any given time.
-Well write a useful service that helps us identifying elements we interact with.

-1. Write a [custom service](https://webdriver.io/docs/customservices.html) and integrate it into your test suite
-2. Use the before/after command hooks to highlight the element on the page
-3. Ensure that you only highlight elements when you use an element command

-Services are custom classes that can interfere with the test using hooks.
-They have their own scope and can store a certain state over a period of time throughout the test.
-This allows you to e.g. store the history of commands and their results.

-__Note:__ Don't run in any endless loops by calling actions within command hooks.

 ## Custom Sauce Commands

 Sauce Labs for all Chrome browser tests on desktop certain [extended debugging](https://saucelabs.com/blog/extended-debugging-with-sauce-labs) capabilities that can become useful for speicifc scenarios.
 Next to HAR file, console or performance capturing you can use [custom commands](https://webdriver.io/docs/api/saucelabs.html) to e.g. check the network activity of the page.